 What Factors Impact Your Dental Implant Success?

-Our experienced team understands every patient is different, so we closely evaluate and discuss the following factors to determine if dental implants are the right treatment for you:
+Our team understands every patient is different, so we closely evaluate and discuss the following factors to determine if dental implants are the right treatment for you:

 Sufficient Bone Quality and Quantity

 Dental implant success depends primarily on proper integration with your jawbone, a process known as osseointegration.
 During this remarkable biological process, your natural bone tissue grows around and bonds with the titanium implant post, creating a stable foundation for your replacement tooth.
 The jawbone must have sufficient density and volume to securely anchor the implant.

 After tooth loss, the surrounding bone begins to deteriorate, which accelerates over time.
-Therefore, timely implant placement delivers better outcomes.
+Understanding the connection between missing teeth and bone loss helps explain why timely implant placement delivers better outcomes.
 If you have existing bone loss, we offer advanced bone grafting procedures to rebuild the foundation needed for successful implants.

 Overall Health Status